Arlodotexe/windows-interact/README.md

         outputFile: System.path`C:\Users\User\node-server\log.txt`,
         // Show or hide timestamp in log (For System.log & System.error)
         showTime: true,
+        // Default message to speak when an error occurs (For System.error)
+        spokenErrorMessage: 'Something is wrong with your node server.
+Details are in the log',
         // Control verbosity of parts of windows-interact
         verbose: {
             // Show preformatted log when requests are made